Skip to main content

 BromhidrosisAntiperspirants / perfumes only mask temporarilyMicro rotational curettage to remove apocrine glands

 Key point: bromhidrosis fundamentally requires removing the apocrine glands — something other methods cannot do.
-Dr. Ta-Ju Liu's micro rotational curettage technique, refined over 20 years, removes apocrine glands under direct vision through a 4mm incision; clinic records show >99% gland clearance with no recurrence reported in 15 years of clinical follow-up.
+Dr. Ta-Ju Liu's micro rotational curettage technique, refined over 20 years, removes apocrine glands under direct vision through a 4mm incision; complete apocrine gland clearance is the goal, with no recurrence reported in 15 years of clinical follow-up.
 Individual results may vary.

 FAQ